atila-freitas/atila-freitas/README.md

 - Heatmap of accidents (DBScan)
 - Heatmap of millions behaviors (K-means)
-- Idleness of fleet
+- Idleness of fleet (Python, S3, Power BI and Pentaho Data Integration)
-- Security Notifications in real-time
+- Security Notifications in real-time (MongoDB, PostgreSQL and Python)

 ### At University :chart_with_upwards_trend: